-Residential New Construction (Funded by Electric and Gas) The Residential New Construction (RNC) program promotes the construction of high-performing energy efficient single family, multifamily, and low income homes, as well as the education of builders, tradesmen, designers, and code officials. • High Efficiency all-electric incentive path coupled with stringent air tightness standards and high efficiency heating, cooling and hot water equipment.
-In 2020 new air tightness requirements will be added to the existing tiered incentive structure for Tier 2 and above.
+Program Name Program Description Changes for 2020 Retrofit, Residential New Construction, Income Eligible, and the ENERGY STAR® HVAC programs.
+Residential New Construction and Building Energy Code and Appliance Standards (Funded by Electric and Gas) The Residential New Construction (RNC) program promotes the construction of high-performing energy efficient single family, multifamily, and income eligible homes, as well as the education of builders, tradespeople, designers, and code officials.
+New incentive for all-electric homes to promote fossil-fuel free new construction.
+New air tightness requirements will be added to the existing tiered incentive structure for Tier 2 and above.
+Provide technical guidance during the state's upcoming 2018 IECC code adoption process to help increase the efficiency of the State's next energy code.
 Residential Home Energy Report Program (Funded by Electric and Gas) The Home Energy Reports (HER) program is the Company's key program to achieve energy savings through changes in customer behavior by presenting personalized energy usage data and encouraging desired behaviors to reduce energy consumption.
-The Company will continue to deliver Home Energy Reports that offer enhanced feedback tools to inspire customers to take actions that reduce their energy consumption and also increase their participation in other energy efficiency programs. • The Company will launch a Target Rank campaign over six months showing customers their energy use rank compared to similar neighbors.
+The Company will continue to deliver Home Energy Reports that offer enhanced feedback tools to inspire customers to take actions that reduce their energy consumption and also increase their participation in other energy efficiency programs.
+The Company will launch a Target Rank campaign over six months showing customers their energy use rank compared to similar neighbors.
 Target Rank reports are designed to encourage consistently high users to lower their energy use by providing an alternative experience and an achievable goal Context-aware tips and personalized tip savings estimates will be provided in 2020.
-ENERGY STAR Lighting (Funded by Electric Only) This initiative is implemented jointly with other regional utilities.
-It provides discounts to customers for the purchase of ENERGY STAR® lighting through instant rebates, special promotions at retail stores, pop-up retailer, and social marketing campaigns. • The Company will focus on tracking policy changes to residential lighting standards and the market to adapt the ENERGY STAR lighting program appropriately.
-The goal is to support the market as needed without a negative impact to market transformation as incentives decline and ultimately are no longer required.
-As in prior years, the food banks and hard-to-reach opportunities will continue to be supported.
+ENERGY STAR® Lighting (Funded by Electric Only) This program is implemented jointly with other regional utilities.
+It provides discounts to customers for the purchase of ENERGY STAR® lighting through instant rebates, special promotions at retail stores, pop-up retailer, and social marketing campaigns.
+The Company will focus on tracking policy changes to residential lighting standards and the market to adapt the ENERGY STAR lighting program appropriately.
+The goal is to support the market as needed without a negative